Research Engineer (Contract), Preparedness Team, OpenAI

 machine

-learning engineering.
+replicate state-of-the-art AI research.
 These have been featured in the Financial Times and the

 Lex